Lofn ‘Matchmaker’ – Norse Goddess Of Forbidden Marriages Of People Who Wish To Be Loved And Search For Partners

 Frigg is the first; she possesses the lordly dwelling called Fensaler.

-Other Asynjur include: Saga ('a seeress'), probably another name for Frigg; Eir, who is a goddess of medicine and medical care; Gefjon, associated with plowing; Fulla, who carries Frigg's chest, takes care of her shoes and knows her secrets; the goddess Freya, who is ranked with Frigg.
+Other Asynjur includes Saga ('a seeress'), probably another name for Frigg; Eir, a goddess of medicine and medical care; Gefjon, associated with plowing; Fulla, who carries Frigg's chest, takes care of her shoes and knows her secrets; the goddess Freya ranked with Frigg.
 Another attendant of Frigg is Sjöfn, who is fond of turning men's and women's hearts to love, and like Lofn, she also cares for marriages and matchmaking, but most probably, this goddess can be the goddess Frigg herself.

-Among other Asynjur, there is also the goddess Var, whose duty is to hear the oaths and troths that men and women plight each other.
+Among other Asynjur is the goddess Var, whose duty is to hear the oaths and troths that men and women plight each other.
 She takes vengeance on those who break their promises.

 In Norse mythology, Vör (in Old Norse, possibly "the careful one") is a goddess associated with wisdom.
 Vör is also attested in the Prose Edda, among Frigg's Asynjur.